How To Hire An HOA Attorney In Texas

 - Advise attorney what other parties are involved to avoid a conflict of interest.

 - Give a brief & clear background of your issue.
+Try to remain Calm & Concise.
 Share ALL the facts and DO NOT selectively leave out pertinent details.

 - Share your preferred course of action, what you want to achieve, and reasons why.
 Also ask for alternative options…risk/reward of litigating vs settling.